- Main Navigation

 Rurouni Kenshin (Live Action)

 09 December 2012

-In short, the film is intended to get the fans of the genre feel at home, while making approachable to people who never seen a film that isn’t English.
-Thank the heavens that it is subtitled, or else I the lowness of the volume will make it hard to understand the story.
+In short, the film is intended to get the fans of the genre feel at home, while making it approachable for people who never seen a film that isn’t English.
+Thank heavens that it is subtitled, or else the lowness of the volume will make it hard to understand the story.

-One obvious element in the film that I find odd, is that the entire film is played as if it were a theater play.
-I watched a similar themed film about Samurais and I never got that vibe on it.
-The way the scenes are framed are like if the camera panned a bit more that what is intended, I might see a red curtain or someone lipsynching a dialog on the side of the stage.
+One obvious element in the film that I find odd is that the entire film is played as if it were a theater play.
+I watched a similar-themed film about Samurais and I never got that vibe on it.
+The way the scenes are framed are like those instances that if the camera was panned a bit more that what is intended, I might see a red curtain or someone lipsyncing a dialog on the side of the stage.

 Overall, despite my nitty-gritty critique on the film, I did enjoy it for what it is.
 My expectations aren’t that high to begin with anyway.
 I do have a couple of experiences on watching Japanese live-action adaptations and I am also expecting the same thing about it.

 Even so, I can recommend this to people who wants to “convert” someone in their life to the Japanese fandom to see this film and enjoy it.
 The film is clearly a gateway piece and a crash course introduction to Japanese history and film nuances; and that any other succeeding film will not hurt them.